Biofoundationalism IV: Masculine Because You Have To, Feminine Because You Get To

 Moral foundations utility theory

-This essay can be read on a standalone basis, though I recommend reading Biofoundationalism Part II: The Moral Genotype to fully internalize it.
-If my comments on genetic morality are new to you, the elaboration for those statements are found in Part II.
-All Biofoundationalism essays are linked at the end.
+This essay can be read on a standalone basis.
+If my comments regarding the genetic basis for morality are new to you, the elaboration for that is found in Part II.

 The disposition, values, and moral expressions of a nation flow downstream of the comfort, prosperity, and safety it enjoys.
 We possess agency shaping our environments, but lack it regarding what we can sustainably do while inhabiting them.

 If you're in a dark room, your ability to act is severely constrained.
-In this room, it’s futile to tell people to squint or prescribe them glasses.
-Bold speeches will not illuminate your surroundings; you can try to inspire action, but ultimately the motivation to act is because the room is dark.
-Necessity is a tough master as well as the mother of all inventions.
-Even a depressed person who has no will to get out of bed will do so when the fire alarm goes off.
+It’s futile to tell people to squint or prescribe glasses.
+Bold speeches will not illuminate the surroundings.
+You can try to inspire action, but ultimately the motivation to act is because the room is dark.
+Everything else is subordinate to ‘find light’.
+Your agency isn’t absolute; there are certain things you simply cannot do in a dark room.

 Bottom-Up, Not Top-Down